Fire & Resilience

 "Becoming a Firefighter in Retirement" (Part 2)

-Part 2 of my story about a 67-year-old newbie firefighter who grabs the brass ring — or nozzle — by attending a boot camp for volunteers.
+Part 2 of my adventures becoming a firefighter: attending a boot camp for volunteers.

 READ ARTICLE >